-BROADER The DMMD includes terminology from fields that are not included in traditional medical dictionaries.
+BROADER The DMMD includes terminology from fields not included in traditional medical dictionaries.
 As examples, the DMMD has material from Alternative healthcare, Ethics, Evidence-based practice, Forensics, Immunology, Informatics, Managed care, Social care, Transfusion medicine and Transplantation, to mention a handful of the nearly 100 areas of medical interest that have been tapped for source material.

 ALPHABETICAL ORDER It seems reasonable to expect a dictionary to be arranged alphabetically.
 Reason doesn’t always prevail in medical lexicography: iron-deficiency anemia is found under A for anemia; Parkinson’s disease is under D for disease; and draw-a-person test is under T for test.
-Once you get used to that particular quirk, you can usually find what you’re looking for, based on the rule: Noun first, Adjective second…usually.
-What if it’s one of those clinical entities that could be a complex, disease, disorder, malformation, or syndrome?
-The DMMD neatly solves this dilemma: you don’t have to know the preferred name.
-If you type in the name you’re used to, odds are pretty good that will be the right one.
-If not, the name you typed in is likely to be in the list of aliases and synonyms, and you’ll still end up in the right place instead of having to endlessly guess to figure out the right name.
+Once you get used to that particular quirk, you can usually find what you’re looking for, based on the rule: noun first, adjective second…usually.
+What if you don’t know if it’s a complex, disease, disorder, malformation, or syndrome?
+That would mean you might have to look under 5 headings: complex, disease, disorder, malformation, or syndrome.